xms12138/casa0017-web-assessment-EcoVision/Group Report/Final Report Template.md

 1. Centre for London.
 (2023). *Air Quality in the Capital: Monitoring and Impact Report.* London: Centre for London. <https://www.centreforlondon.org/>
 2. Transport for London (TfL).
 (2024). *Traffic and Congestion Statistics.* London: TfL Open Data. <https://tfl.gov.uk/info-for/open-data-users/>
-3. London Air Quality Network.
+3. London Air Quality Network (LAQN).
 (2024). *NO₂ and PM₂.₅ Data Portal.* King’s College London. <https://www.londonair.org.uk/>
+4. National Atmospheric Emissions Inventory (NAEI).
+(2024). *UK Atmospheric Emissions Data.* Department for Environment, Food & Rural Affairs. <https://naei.beis.gov.uk/>
-4. S., Gray, S., & Signorelli, V. (2024). *CASA0017 Teaching Materials: Web Architecture and Mapping.* UCL.
+5. Gray, S., & Signorelli, V. (2024). *CASA0017 Teaching Materials: Web Architecture and Mapping.* UCL.

 ---

 ## Declaration of Authorship

 We, **Madina Diallo, Matilda Nelson, Qingshan Luo, Yidan Gao, and Zihang He**, confirm that the work presented in this assessment is our own.
-Where information has been derived from other sources, we confirm that this has been indicated in the work.
+Where information has been derived from other sources, this has been clearly indicated in the work.

 **Digitally Signed:**
-Ecovision Team
+EcoVision Team
 November 2025

----